marinasundstrom/YourBrand/docs/drafts/domain.md

 ## SignalR

 In the case of SignalR, Tenancy and Identity is not transiently passed.
-You need to set it manually.
+You need to set it manually using the ``ISettableTenantContext`` and ``ISettableUserContext`` services.

 Example also shows how to persist data about a connection.